programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 1676
 ```

-If you were to create variables for all of the years in the data set, you could then use some of the tools we've looked at to determine that the number of people travelling by plane over time.
+If you were to create variables for all of the years in the data set, you could then use some of the tools we've looked at to determine the number of people travelling by plane over time.
 Here is a list of variables for 1949 to 1960, followed by the total number of passengers for each year:

 ```
 Air49 <- AirPassengers[1:12]